Brainlab

 Brainlab is a privately held German medical technology company headquartered in Munich, Bavaria.
 Brainlab develops software and hardware for radiotherapy and radiosurgery, and the surgical fields of neurosurgery, ENT and craniomaxillofacial, spine surgery, and traumatic interventions.
 Their products focus on image-guided surgery and radiosurgery, digital operating room integration technologies, and cloud-based data sharing.
+Brainlab is featured in the German media on topics such as the digitalisation of healthcare data and artificial intelligence in healthcare.

 History

-Brainlab was founded in Munich in 1989, by CEO Stefan Vilsmeier, at age 17.
-The first Brainlab product was a mouse-controlled, menu-driven surgical planning and navigation software introduced in 1990 at the University of Vienna and exhibited at the Congress of Neurological Surgeons (CNS) Annual Scientific Meeting in Washington, D.C. in 1992.
+Brainlab was founded in Munich in 1989 by Stefan Vilsmeier.
+The first Brainlab product was a mouse-controlled, menu-driven surgical planning and navigation software, introduced in 1990 at the University of Vienna and exhibited at the Congress of Neurological Surgeons (CNS) Annual Scientific Meeting in Washington, D.C. in 1992.

 In 1993, Brainlab developed a linear accelerator-based system for stereotactic radiosurgery using micromultileaf collimators.
-Three years later, Brainlab entered into a partnership with Varian, Inc., which resulted in a long-time collaboration in the field of radiosurgery.
+Three years later, Brainlab entered into a partnership with Varian, Inc., which resulted in a long-term collaboration in the field of radiosurgery.

-Brainlab expanded into the field of image-guided surgery in 1997 with the VectorVision Neuronavigation System and was the first to develop passive marker technology.
-In 1998, Brainlab became a public limited company (German: Aktiengesellschaft (AG)).
-The managing board at Brainlab today consists of: Stefan Vilsmeier, founder and Chief Executive Officer (CEO); Rainer Birkenbach, Chief Technology Officer, and Jan Merker, Chief Operating Officer (COO).

-Brainlab introduced its first shaped-beam radiosurgery system, Novalis, in 1998.
-Lance Armstrong, a professional cyclist, who battled testicular cancer in 1996, became the spokesperson for the Novalis brand.
+Brainlab expanded into the field of image-guided surgery in 1997 and was the first to develop passive marker technology.
+In the same year, Brainlab introduced its first shaped-beam radiosurgery system, Novalis.
+Lance Armstrong, a professional cyclist and testicular cancer survivor, was the spokesperson for the Novalis brand during the early 2000s.

-In 2007, the company released Novalis Tx Radiosurgery, a radiotherapy system jointly created by Brainlab and Varian Medical Systems, Inc. A year later, Digital Lightbox was brought to the market, allowing digital patient images to be viewed and manipulated in the operating room.
-Digital Lightbox was transformed in 2012 into the current product Buzz Digital O.R.
+In 2007, the company released Novalis Tx Radiosurgery, a radiotherapy system jointly created by Brainlab and Varian Medical Systems, Inc. The same year, Brainlab collaborated with Siemens Medical Solutions to launch an intraoperative CT machine utilizing a rail-mounted scanner.
+In 2008, Digital Lightbox was brought to the market, allowing digital patient images to be viewed and adjusted in the operating room.
+Digital Lightbox was transformed into Buzz Digital O.R. in 2012.

-Other products include Curve Image Guided Surgery, Kick Navigation and Kick EM Navigation, and Buzz Digital O.R.
-Brainlab was the exclusive distributor for 5 years of Airo® Mobile Intraoperative CT, developed and manufactured by Mobius Imaging, LLC.